 Kivy is an open-source GUI framework written in a mix of Python and Cython that allows the user to create some of the most intuitive user interfaces, including multi-touch applications that leverage Natural User Interface (NUI).

-- Kivy is a Cross-Platform, and most inputs, protocols, and devices are supported natively, including WM Touch, WM Pen, Mac OS X Trackpad and Magic Mouse, Mtdev, Linux Kernel HID, and TUIO.
+- Kivy is Cross-Platform, and most inputs, protocols, and devices are supported natively, including WM Touch, WM Pen, Mac OS X Trackpad and Magic Mouse, Mtdev, Linux Kernel HID, and TUIO.
 There is a multi-touch mouse simulator provided.

 - The visuals engine is based on OpenGL ES 2, and it employs a modern and fast graphics pipeline.